1stage/Aquarius-MX/src/rom/v2-0/readme.md

         - Returns 65535 if the error occured in immediate mode.
       - If < number > is 3, returns the number corresponding to the last DOS error.
         - Returns 0 if the last DOS command completed successfully.
+      - If < number > is 4, returns the status code of the last CH376 operation.

 ### Basic Error Numbers
 | Err# | Code | Description                  |